vox-1/vox-1.github.io/index.md

 ## Education

-- Nanjing University of Aeronautics and Astronautics    <p align='right'>2020-    </p>
+- Nanjing University of Aeronautics and Astronautics    2020-

     Ph.
 D. candidate of Computer Science and Technology

-- Nanjing University of Aeronautics and Astronautics    <p align='right'>2020-2022</p>
+- Nanjing University of Aeronautics and Astronautics    2020-2022

     Master of Computer Science and Technology

-- Nanjing University of Information and Technology      <p align='right'>2015-2019</p>
+- Nanjing University of Information and Technology      2015-2019

     Bachelor of Information Engineering